 Should there be a notification process if sensitive information is compromised or an insider threat has been identified?
 How will corrective measures be implemented and verified?

-How should a recipient of sensitive information provide appropriate initial and refresher training to its workforce?
+How should an organization that handles sensitive information provide appropriate initial and refresher training to its workforce?